 Architects Declare believes that firms must lead with a strong message committed to action.
 If you represent a firm, please sign the declaration below.
 Signatory practices must be engaged in architecture.

 We hope that every US architectural practice will join us in making this commitment.

-To sign and be the main contact, you must be a principal or partner of your firm, or otherwise have the authority to commit your firm as a signatory to US Architects Declare.
-You cannot sign using an [email protected] email address.
+To sign and be the main contact for your firm, you must be a principal or partner, or otherwise have the authority to commit your firm as a signatory to US Architects Declare.
+You cannot sign using an info@ email address.